 In the meantime, Sonny Fields ran the horse operation at the Triangle T, and as I look back, he was without a doubt one of the very best horsemen I have ever seen.
-At that time our primary source of income was from pretraining racehorses.
-Sonny had an extensive background and could train just about everything, with the exception of English disciplines.
+At that time our primary source of income was from pre-training racehorses.
+Sonny had an extensive background and could train just about everything.
 When he came to the ranch, he brought some of his cutting horse clients as well.
 Sonny was such a gifted trainer that Matlock Rose himself thought enough of him to ask him to take Peppy San for thirty days of training and show him in the World Finals in Reno, Nevada that year.
 Sonny was a great person and a lot of fun to be around.
 He taught me how to be a true professional.
 He was a tremendous cowboy, and would never ask anyone to do anything he couldn't or wouldn't do himself.

 My favorite story about Sonny involves some new horses that had come in.
 At that time I was very busy starting eighty head of colts and fillies each year.
 Sonny was away at the sale in Pomona, I had forty two year olds just started, and Red Randalls brought in five more just before Sonny left.
 One of the colts was big, black and wilder than mountain scenery, as my friend Jimmy Bush would say.
 When Sonny returned, he was the only one I had not ridden.
 When I told him that, he said, "I want that colt rode".
-Now, I had been working an average of sixteen hours a day, and I told him if he wanted that colt rode, he could do it himself.
+Now, I had been working an average of sixteen hours a day, knocking myself out and wasn't in the best of moods at that moment.
+So, I told him if he wanted that colt rode, he could do it himself.
 Sonny immediately picked up a halter and went straight into the colt's stall.
-He haltered him, jumped up on his back (in a 16x16 stall) and that colt went to pitching a fit.
+He haltered him, jumped up on his back (in a 16x16 stall) and that colt went to pitching.
 He jumped, bucked, kicked, squealed, tore down the feeder, tore down the automatic water, it was quite a rodeo!

 When the colt finally quit, Sonny slid off him, patted him on the neck and said to me, "I think you can handle him."
 I got the message.
-Working with Mr.Turnbow and Sonny Fields had a huge impact on me both personally and professionally.
+It goes without saying that working with Mr.Turnbow and Sonny Fields had a huge impact on me both personally and professionally.